 - drainage through the skin

-An infection in one part of the body is sometimes able to spread into the bone through the bloodstream.
+Sometimes, an infection in one part of the body is able to spread into the bone through the bloodstream.
 As is the case with most infections, any condition that weakens the immune system may increase an individual's risk for osteomyelitis.

 In some cases, open fractures and surgery wounds can be a threat to patients, as they may expose a bone to infection.